rancher/docs/content/rancher/v2.x/en/backups/backups/single-node-backups/_index.md

 --name rancher-data-<RANCHER_VERSION> rancher/rancher:<RANCHER_CONTAINER_TAG>
     ```

-3. During upgrade, you point to a Rancher server to the same Rancher data container and the Rancher data in the data container will continue to be updated/changed.
+3. During upgrade, you point toward a Rancher server to the same Rancher data container and the Rancher data in the data container will continue to be updated/changed.
 Therefore, you need to get a snapshot of the data to be used for disaster recovery or in case you need to rollback the upgrade.

     ```
 docker run  --volumes-from rancher-data-<RANCHER_VERSION> \